-Theorem.
-An arrow-term denotes an isomorphism of Cart iff it is equal to an arrow-term of SyMon.
+THEOREM.
+An arrow-term denotes an isomorphism of Cart if and only if it is equal to an arrow-term of SyMon.

-Proof.
+PROOF.
 Suppose for the only-if part that f is a term of an isomorphism of Cart.
-By the Development Lemma, f is equal to a developed term $f_n...f_1$ , and by the Maximal-Path Lemmata 1 and 2, $f_n...f_1$ is equal to a SyMon-term.
+By the Development Lemma, f is equal to a developed term $f_n \dots f_1$ , and by the Maximal-Path Lemmata 1 and 2, $f_n \dots f_1$ is equal to a SyMon-term.

-The if part of the theorem follows immediately from the definition of SyMon arrows.
+The if part of the theorem follows immediately from the definition of SyMon arrows. $\dashv$

-The category SyMon is a subcategory of Cart (see [P. 1997]).
-Having this in mind, we could reformulate the Theorem as follows: an arrow of Cart is an isomorphism iff it is an arrow of SyMon.
+The category SyMon is a subcategory of Cart (see [13]).
+Having this in mind, we could reformulate the Theorem as follows: an arrow of Cart is an isomorphism if and only if it is an arrow of SyMon.